top of page

 Pictured are our 5th and 6th teams in action during their "local derby" encounter in the Manchester Rapidplay League.

-The rapidplay division is for players rated under 1451, with each match contested over four boards and with each player facing the same opponent twice - once as white and once as black.
+The rapidplay division is for players rated under 1451, with each match contested over four boards and with each player facing the same opponent twice using different colours.

 On this occasion the match ended as a 4-4 draw.